fuentesigma/finitedifference/README.md

 - advection
 - Poisson

-All methods are programmed in Python.
-There is no warranty the code works neither efficiently nor correctly.
+The code might not perform neither efficiently nor correctly.
 You are advised to study the theory.
-Feel free to contribute with your corrections, improvements and also with additional methods.
+Feel free to contribute with corrections, improvements and also with additional methods.